axelarnetwork/arcs/ARCs/ARC-12.md

 ## Summary

 The current system requires the Voting Verifier contract to call the Rewards contract once **per verifier**, incurring repeated sub-message execution costs and higher gas.
-This ARC replaces those repeated calls with **one batched call** that processes many participation records **atomically** in a single transaction.
+This ARC replaces those repeated calls with **one batched call** that processes many participation records, reducing unnecessary read/writes.

 ## Background and Motivation